-Over half of the respondents, 54 per cent, said that their telephone, tablet or computer was less important when they were on holiday.
-Almost the same number never or rarely updated their Facebook profile.
-And there were very few people who missed their job.
+Over half of Swedes, 54 per cent, said that their telephone, tablet or computer was less important when they were on holiday.
+Almost as many never or rarely updated their Facebook profile.
+And there were very few who missed their job.
 People from southern Sweden follow these same patterns.

-The Resenären report is based on a survey carried out by TNS SIFO.
+The Resenären (The Traveller) report is based on a survey carried out by TNS SIFO.
 The method involves on-line interviews with 2,000 private individuals in a nationally representative sample of people who have flown in the past year.
 The interviews were conducted June 26-28, 2012.
 The region of southern Sweden includes the counties of Skåne and Blekinge.